d0k1/focusit/source/_posts/2016-12-04-nice-to-meet-you.markdown

 ## Taste it

-After you done Octopress installation you can test it.
+After you've done Octopress installation, you can test it.
 Just run `rake preview` and open browser at `localhost:4000`

 ## First post